 Early Arab Photography

-200-words thumbnail

 The history of Arab modernism, in all of its variations, is intertwined with its history of photography.
 Likewise, the history of photography in the Arab world interlinked within the tectonic shifts in political economy, governance, and cultural formations that were underway during the 19th century.
 Just as new forms thought and literature arose to negotiate these shifts, photography in the Ottoman Arab world quickly was assimilated into all strata of society, from the personal cartomania to the active use of photographic landscape and portraiture by the Imperial, provincial, and local governments.
 (The term “cartomania” refers to the global craze for the carte de visite as coined by Gernsheim).
 While overshadowed and silenced by the hegemony of Orientalist photography and expatriate travelling and resident photographers, the Arab modernism owes its aesthetic and epistemological origins to native Ottoman photographers, such as Abdullah Frères, Pascal and Jean Sébah, Jurji Sabunji (G. Saboungi), Kova Frères, Garabed and Johannes Krikorian, Khalil Raad and many others, as to its putative experience with Western modalities of art, philosophy and the belles lettres.

-Entry

 Shortly after Francois Arago’s announcement to the Académie des Sciences, European photographers from Noël Paymal Lerebours and Henri Le Secq to Auguste Salzmann and Maxime Du Camp photographed and published albums of Egypt and the “Holy Land.”
 Over the next half a century, names such as Abdullah Frères, Sébah, Sébah et Joaillier, Bonfils, Beato, Frith, Arnoux, Lehnert and Landrock and countless others produced tens of thousands of images of the Arab “Orient.”

 At the same time as Basili Kargopoulos, Abdullah Frères and Pascal Sébah were opening studios in Istanbul and producing portraits of the Sultan and his administration, a number of Europeans, such as Tancrède Dumas and Felix Bonfils in Beirut and Gustave Le Gray and Sébah in Cairo, were among the first to open studios in the Arab provinces of the Ottoman Empire, catering to the European market.